 Prayer, quarantining victims, eating garlic, preventing people from travelling, carrying a pomander (a perfumed ball), smoking tobacco, stopping people from holding meetings or large get-togethers.
 The plague doctor was a distinctive sight wearing a full length waxed leather gown and head covering with a beak stuffed with herbs.

 Thomas Sydenham published ‘Observationes Medicae’.
-The book had a great observation on medicine.
+The book included detailed notes of his observations on the course of medical diseases.

 The theory of the four humours was still believed in by some but most now no longer used by physicians.
 Microscopes had improved and microbes had been viewed.
 The theory of spontaneous generation argued that microbes were a product of decay rather than the cause of it.
 They believed that microbes were then spread by miasma.